Pascal-Krenckel/NppGZipFileViewer/README.md

 It depends on your npp version:
 1. for x64 use ...X64.zip
 2. for x86 use ...X86.zip
+3. In the ...top.zip files the files are directly in the zips root folder without an additinal directory.

 Unzip and copy the folder to "%npp_install_path%\\plugins" Make sure the plugin name must match, the plugin's main dll name.
 (Should already be the case)